Seat of Empire

 Know Nothing Party flag

-But the city had a tradition of overreacting.
-Earlier when a notorious rabble rouser, who had effected his magic in cities across the north, came to address the grievances of Washington's dispossessed, he was greeted by the authorities and run out of town.
+Mayor Barrett immediately hired a 100 man police force to save the city from any more invasions from Baltimore.
+When a notorious rabble rouser, who had effected his magic in cities across the north, came to address the grievances of Washington's dispossessed, he was greeted by the authorities and run out of town.
 The National Intelligencer absolved the administration of any blame for the deaths in the Know Nothing riot.
+Congress picked up half the tab for the new police.
 As in all southern cities, to protect slavery authorities kept a lid on agitation, save, as the Pearl incident showed, when the mob was pro-slavery.

 Southerners insisted that they dominated the city.
 "There was, on the part of the North," Mrs. Clay, an Alabama senator's wife wrote years later, "a palpable envy of the hold the South had retained so long upon the Federal City, whether in politics or society...."
 (W. W. Corcoran was pro-southern; Amos Kendall had been a Louisville newspaperman.)
 Though northern industry generated far more wealth than southern cotton, and northern congressmen were dismissed as venal men in the pay of northern industries finagling for protective tariffs.